JTRoberts recently made an important and insightful observation which I paraphrase and elaborate here.

 - Our economy in aggregate is losing money.
 Debt is growing much faster than the economy.
 It now takes over $3 of debt to generate $1 of growth.
 This is not sustainable.
 A sustainable economy invests $1 of debt to create more than $1 of growth, as we did prior to 1970.
 It’s important to note that this state of affairs exists despite the interest rate (i.e. the cost of money) being historically low (in some cases zero).
 It’s also important to note that this is a global phenomenon.
 So we can’t blame bad leaders, or the political system, or the culture.
 Every country in the world is growing their debt in an unsustainable manner, or wants to.
 The common denominator is energy which is the most important thing that drives every economy in the world.
 And the price of energy has been trending up for 5 decades simultaneous with our debt.

-- The US central bank is starting to increase interest rates for their money that the world uses to trade oil.
+- The US central bank is starting to increase interest rates for their money that the world uses to buy oil.
 There are many different ways to interpret this action.
 My own speculation is they are worried about confidence in their money and want to maintain or strengthen its purchasing power for oil.
+Looking through the other side of the lens, this is the same as saying the Fed wants to lower the price of oil because they are worried about inflation since oil is required to make almost everything.
+If the price of oil drops, the supply of oil will drop.

 - Most companies that extract high-cost oil are struggling.
 For example, the majority of US fracking companies are losing money.